 The group is co-chaired by students and staff.
 Monthly meetings take place online (5.30pm first Thursday each month), we are always open to new members - both student and staff.
 Contact MedRACE@le.ac.uk for more information or to join.

-My name is Wendy, and I am currently a Final Year Medical Student.
-I am a graduate entry medical student having studied Anatomy and Physiology at The University of Dundee.
+My name is Amardeep and I am currently a Fourth Year Medical Student.
+I am from a Widening Participation (WP) background and entered Medical school through a Foundation Year.

 Dr Shameq Sayeed, Director of the International Teaching Partnership (China), Leicester Medical School